-Company suspends pipeline work over US sanctions legislation
+Firm suspends Nord Stream 2 pipeline work over US sanctions

 “The German government rejects such extraterritorial sanctions,” spokeswoman Ulrike Demmer said in a statement.
 “They affect German and European companies and constitute an interference in our domestic affairs.”

-Demmer said the U.S. measures are “particularly incomprehensible” in view of the fact that Russia and Ukraine reached an agreement in principle Thursday on the future transit of Russian gas through Ukrainian territory.
+Demmer said the U.S. measures are “particularly incomprehensible” in view of the fact that Russia and Ukraine reached an agreement this week on the future transit of Russian gas through Ukrainian territory.

 Ukraine has been one of the countries that opposes Nord Stream 2 because it feared being frozen out as a gas transit country as a result of the pipeline’s construction.